Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/README.md

 Ensure the ALB is created within the appropriate VPC | AZ | Subnets Choose the Certificate from ACM
 Select Security Group
-Select Nginx Instances as the target group
+Select or create target group Nginx Instances as the target group

 Navigate to EC2 -> Load balancers -> Create load balancer -> Application load balancer and apply the configurations like so:
 ![(screenshot)](https://github.com/Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/blob/main/Sreenshots%20from%20my%20local%20env/Create%20an%20Internet%20facing%20ALB.PNG)